-Some KMP are entitled to an annual cash bonus upon achieving various key performance indicators ("KPI's"), as set by the Board.
-Having regard to the current size, nature and opportunities of the Company, the Board has determined that these KPI's will include measures such as successful completion of exploration activities (e.g. completion of exploration programmes within budgeted timeframes and costs), development activities (e.g. completion of feasibility studies and initial infrastructure), corporate activities (e.g. recruitment of key personnel and project financing) and business development activities (e.g. project acquisitions and capital raisings).
-On an annual basis, after consideration of performance against KPI's, the Board determines the amount, if any, of the annual cash bonus to be paid to each KMP.
-During the financial year no bonus (2021: nil) was paid, or is payable to KMP.
+Some KMP may be entitled to an annual cash bonus upon if various key performance indicators ("KPl's"), as set by the Board are achieved.
+Having regard to the current size, nature and opportunities of the Company, the Board may determine that these KPl's will include measures such as, for example, successful completion of exploration activities (e.g. completion of exploration programmes within budgeted timeframes and costs), development activities (e.g. completion of feasibility studies and initial infrastructure), corporate activities (e.g. recruitment of key personnel and project financing) and business development activities (e.g. project acquisitions and capital raisings).
+On an annual basis, after consideration of performance against KPl's, the Board determines the amount, if any, of the annual cash bonus to be paid to each KMP.
+Given the current status of the Salamanca Project, no bonus (2023: nil) was paid, or is payable to KMP during the financial year.